 Since his appointment as Queen's Counsel he has been described as "one of the country's leading silks" with "advocacy skills right out of the top drawer".
 Jonathan Laidlaw QC figured in The Times 2012 list of the UK's 100 most influential lawyers.

 Jonathan Laidlaw QC's practice is now predominantly in fraud and business crime, in defending directors and companies facing charges brought by the Health and Safety Executive and in professional and disciplinary matters.
 Much of his work, both for individuals and companies here and abroad, is pre-charge and advisory in nature.
 Jonathan Laidlaw QC has also appeared in major Inquests and in sporting tribunals.

-Recent instructions include the sucessful acquittal of Rebekah Brooks in the phone hacking trial; acting for the Football Association in the Hillsborough Inquests; for Fluor, Hugo Boss and Koch Industries in fatality cases; for the Princes Sporting Club who faced a charge of corporate manslaughter; for Highland (the Texas based hedge fund); for Aviva; for JC Decaux; and advising a number of financial institutions and individuals in respect of SFO, FCA and OFT investigations
+Recent instructions include acting for Rebekah Brooks in the phone hacking trial; acting for the Football Association in the Hillsborough Inquests; for Fluor, Hugo Boss and Koch Industries in fatality cases; for the Princes Sporting Club who faced a charge of corporate manslaughter; for Highland (the Texas based hedge fund); for Aviva; for JC Decaux; and advising a number of financial institutions and individuals in respect of SFO, FCA and MCA investigations

 He was nominated as "Health and Safety Silk of the Year" by Chambers and Partners, publishers of market leading industry guides, at their 2013 Bar Awards and as "Crime Silk of the Year" at the forthcoming 2014 Awards.